NEW NISSAN Z SPORTS CAR TO SPAWN 475BHP V6 NISMO MODELDate: 2018-03-19

-Nissan has given the 370Z successor the green light, and the flagship Nismo version will have a hot V6 and four-wheel drive – which sounds incredible!
+Nissan has given the 370Z successor the green light, and the flagship Nismo version will have a hot V6 and four-wheel drive – a possible 400ZX?
+Sounds incredible.

-The new sports car is expected to be shown in coupé guise before the end of next year, shortly thereafter, in 2020, sales will start in Europe and then making their way down here to South Africa, some 50 years after the original Z car was launched.
+The new sports car, dubbed the 400ZX for nostalgia's sake, is expected to be shown in coupé guise before the end of next year, shortly thereafter, in 2020, sales will start in Europe and then making their way down here to South Africa, some 50 years after the original Z car was launched.

 Future generations of the Z model are understood to have been in doubt because of struggling profitability in the sports car segment, an issue felt more widely across the industry.
 Honda has admitted a similar quandary about an S2000 replacement and Toyota and BMW have teamed up in order to cut costs in the creation of their respective forthcoming Supra and Z4 sports cars.

 Nissan design boss Alfonso Albaisa, told Autocar last year that he was in favour of a new Z car to replace the 370Z.
 He said the sports car market was a challenging one but was “personally advocating” a new Z concept.